Sushutt/Infinite-Discoveries/README.md

 1. Do not make changes to files in the "UNUSED" folder.
 2. The "GenerateSystem" file is obsolete.
 All functionality is split in to its own file and/or class.
+3. "Infinite_DeflateStars" and "Infinite_GalaxyMode" are both obsolete and are handled in the main Infinite Discoveries folder.